Text by Douglas J. Whitfield

 1 September 1998

 After the Church was destroyed, services were held in part of the Church Hall, facing Adelaide Road, which had been adapted to form a chapel, and thus it continued until Fr.
-Hurst death in about 1958/9, when the parish was declared redundant and divided between St. Hilda’s, St. Peter’s and St. Mary’s, St. Hilda’s being ST CYPRIAN'S 1allocated the largest part, together with the Title, the Hall and No.1 Braxfield Road.
+Hurst death in about 1958/9, when the parish was declared redundant and divided between St. Hilda’s, St. Peter’s and St. Mary’s, St. Hilda’s being allocated the largest part, together with the Title, the Hall and No.1 Braxfield Road.

 In 1960 it was decided to hold a door-to-door visitation of the part allocated to us, which took several months to complete and was indeed most revealing!!
 Communion Services, Family Services and a Sunday School were started at the Chapel, the latter drawing many children from the new flats in Whitbread, Comerford and Ivy Roads, but being council flats the tenants were frequently moved on and gradually as the older members of the congregation died, St. Cyprian’s Chapel slowly declined by about 1972/3.
 Some of the older members also moved away from the district during this period.